 Rebuilding TSDuck, with or without its binary installers and packages, is documented here.

-Support for specialized hardware, DVB tuners, Dektec devices, HiDes modulators, is available on Windows and Linux only.
+Support for DVB tuners, Dektec devices, HiDes modulators, is available on Windows and Linux only.
 Vatek-based modulators are supported on macOS as well as Windows and Linux.

 Please report problems or ask questions using the issue tracker.